Back in June 2016, Tesco launched the Tesco Premium Credit Card.

 Whilst currency purchases made using the card at Tesco Travel Money are treated as purchases and not cash advances, they do NOT earn Clubcard points.

-Benefits: 1 Clubcard point for every £4 you spend on the card outside Tesco
+1 Clubcard point for every £4 you spend

 However, remember that Tesco rounds down every transaction to the nearest £4, so a £7.99 transaction only earns 1 point and a £3.99 transaction earns nothing.

-The free Tesco Clubcard MasterCard has an earning rate of half this (0.3 Avios per £1 based on one Clubcard point per £8 spent) but you are not paying an annual fee.
-The Lloyds Avios Rewards MasterCard earn only 0.25 Avios per £1.
+The free Tesco Clubcard Mastercard has an earning rate of half this (0.3 Avios per £1 based on one Clubcard point per £8 spent) but you are not paying an annual fee.
+The Lloyds Avios Rewards Mastercard earns only 0.25 Avios per £1.
 It is also worth remember that the ASDA Money credit card is free and pays you 0.5% back in ASDA shopping vouchers which you may value the same as 0.6 Avios.